Pepsin

 What can I do about it?

 Addressing pepsin deficiency involves managing underlying conditions that affect stomach acid production.
 If antacids or PPIs are used, it should be stopped.
 Supplementing with betaine HCl under medical supervision may aid in increasing stomach acidity and promoting pepsin activation.
+Chinese bitters have also been found to help.
 Additionally, digestive enzyme supplements containing pepsin can be considered to support protein digestion.